Rails 8 Authentication Generator: Complete Migration from Devise

 config.expire_all_remember_me_on_sign_out = false # Security risk!

-These misconfigurations existed for **2 years** before security audit detection because they were buried in a 300-line initializer that no one fully understood.
+On a client project, these misconfigurations went undetected until a security audit because they were buried in a 300-line initializer that no one fully understood.

 For teams struggling with Devise complexity and seeking to modernize their authentication stack, our technical leadership consulting helps evaluate whether Rails 8’s built-in authentication meets your specific security requirements and business needs.